alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 Run `cf org-users ORG` to find out details of the users in your org, where `ORG` is the name of the org.

-Run `cf orgs` to see which orgs you can access.

-Your user account must have the org manager role to manage user accounts in an org.
+Your user account must have the [org manager role](#org-manager) to manage user accounts in an org.

-Although there are multiple roles, the five most common roles are:
+Although there are multiple roles, the five most common are:

 - Org manager
 - Billing manager